inverse-inc/packetfence-pki/README.md

 # Description

-Inverse-pki is a light and simple pki.
+PacketFence-pki is a light and simple pki.

 # Requirements

-Inverse-pki requires the following:
+PacketFence-pki requires the following:

 Django (>= 1.6)
 Django REST framework